-While regular cleanings and maintenance are an important part of fireplace upkeep, many homeowners fail to realize that the firewood they use can also impact the performance of their wood burning appliances.
+While regular cleanings and maintenance are an important part of fireplace upkeep, many homeowners fail to realize that the firewood they use can also impact the performance of their wood-burning appliances.
 Although the type of firewood you use is ultimately a personal preference, there are many different factors to keep in mind before making a large firewood purchase for the season.

 All firewood can either be categorized as a hard wood or a soft wood.

 - Hard woods: Hardwoods are heavy, dense woods from trees whose leaves change color in the fall.
-Because of this, hardwoods are known for creating more heat, having longer lasting fires, and creating more coal beds.
+Because of this, hardwoods are known for creating more heat, having longer-lasting fires, and creating more coal beds.
 The most popular hardwoods are often varieties of elm, birch, maple, and oak.

-Soft woods: Softwoods are most commonly identified by their needle leaves, and includes species such as firs, spruces, pines, and evergreens.
+- Soft woods: Softwoods are most commonly identified by their needle leaves, and includes species such as firs, spruces, pines, and evergreens.
 Softwoods are quick to ignite and produce more smoke than most hardwoods.
 Because they burn at a lower temperature, softwoods are often popular choices for fires during the milder temperatures of fall and spring.

 Most homeowners favor hardwoods for the bulk of their fires, but many keep a small amount of softwood around to be used as kindling when starting a fire.
-Likewise, softwoods are extremely popular with those who use their wood burning appliances for smoking meats due to their strong flavors.
+Likewise, softwoods are extremely popular with those who use their wood-burning appliances for smoking meats due to their strong flavors.

 Another factor to consider when shopping for firewood is where it was grown and harvested.
-Because tree killing insects and bacteria can still reside on firewood, transporting wood long distances can expose local trees to dangerous infestations.
+Because tree-killing insects and bacteria can still reside on firewood, transporting wood long distances can expose local trees to dangerous infestations.

 Packaged, heat treated firewood is generally considered safe to move, and is ideal if you’re looking to purchase wood before an out-of-state camping trip.
 This wood is usually labeled with the USDA APHIS treatment seal.